Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Measuring Human Perception of 1-DoF Wrapped Haptic Displays

 \section{Measuring Human Perception of 1-DoF Wrapped Haptic Displays}

-Understanding the human sensory perception of the soft display, especially as it compares to rigid haptic displays, is essential in determining how to apply and control the wrapped haptic display.
-To that end, we conducted a psychometric user study to measure the basic ability to distinguish touch sensations outside of the context of the target application scenario and to obtain qualitative data of how users perceive the display.
+Understanding the human sensory perception of the soft display, especially compared to rigid haptic displays, is essential in applying and controlling the wrapped haptic display.
+To that end, we first conducted a psychometric user study to measure the ability to distinguish display signals outside of the context of the target scenario.
 Participants physically interacted with the 1-DoF display and were asked to distinguish between pairs of pressures.
-We focused on studying the user’s ability to differentiate pressure inflation levels in the display to understand the minimum pressure differential that can produce clear haptic signals.
+We studied the user’s ability to differentiate inflation levels in the display to understand what pressure differences produce clear signals.
+This experiment was previously featured in greater detail in our previous work~\cite{valdivia2022wrapped}.